CSCW 2026 Workshop Full-day workshop Nine organizers · academia + industry

 "Nobody Did This"

-Collaborative knowledge work rests on an implicit social contract: people who work together maintain a shared, informal record of who contributed what.
+Collaborative knowledge work rests on an implicit social contract: people who work together maintain a shared, informal/formal record of who contributed what.
 We call this witnessed contribution — work that can be attributed, contested, and accounted for because it emerged in a social situation that made it intelligible to others.

 i.